nestjs/docs.nestjs.com/content/pipes.md

 Next, note the helper function `toValidate()`.
 It's responsible for bypassing the validation step when the current argument being processed is a native JavaScript type (these can't have validation decorators attached, so there's no reason to run them through the validation step).

-Next, we use the class-transformer function `plainToClass()` to transform our plain JavaScript argument object into a typed object so that we can apply validation.
+Next, we use the class-transformer function `plainToInstance()` to transform our plain JavaScript argument object into a typed object so that we can apply validation.
 The reason we must do this is that the incoming post body object, when deserialized from the network request, does **not have any type information** (this is the way the underlying platform, such as Express, works).
 Class-validator needs to use the validation decorators we defined for our DTO earlier, so we need to perform this transformation to treat the incoming body as an appropriately decorated object, not just a plain vanilla object.

 Finally, as noted earlier, since this is a **validation pipe** it either returns the value unchanged, or throws an exception.